Brenda Agüero: Trial

 Hours later, the jury returned a verdict of guilty on all counts and sentenced her to life in prison.

 Defendants

 Aside from Agüero, who is being tried as the sole person responsible for the murders, provincial and hospital officials are on trial for their alleged failure to inform authorities of the deaths of healthy babies.
 Among the officials are the former Health Minister of Córdoba, Diego Cardozo, the former head of the hospital, Liliana Asís, as well as several hospital personnel, including the head of the nursing department, Blanca Alicia Ariza, the head of the neonatal unit, Marta Gómez, and other doctors and politicians.

+Incarceration

+In January 2026, Agüero's lawyer Gustavo Nievas, submitted an emergency request to the courts asking for protective custody for Agüero.
+Nievas informed the judge, the penitentiary service and media, that Agüero was assaulted in September 2025 and who recently was threatened with a knife by prisoners convicted of bloodless crimes who do not share Agüero's criminal profile, with Nievas highlighting her as a "weak woman" and nonviolent.
+The request was accepted that same day.

 Victims

 The following list is the cases of either deaths or decompensations for which Agüero was convicted.